-Richard Russell is they type of guy that buys antique medical books on his lunch breaks and carefully dissects them to expose the anatomical illustrations within.
+Richard Russell is the type of guy that buys antique medical books on his lunch breaks and carefully dissects them to expose the anatomical illustrations within.
 He’s been using anatomical illustration in his collages for the past 25 years and finds a “peculiar lyrical quality” to them.
+He says,

-See more of Richard Russell’s work on his Flickr site.
+See more of Richard Russell’s work at myrichardsart.com.